Post: How to Find and Engage Passive Candidates with AI: A Step-by-Step System

 • Time commitment.
 Setup through first outreach: four to six weeks for a first-time implementation.
 Ongoing maintenance: two to four hours per week per active role.

 • Compliance check.
 Passive sourcing touches public data but must comply with applicable data privacy regulations including GDPR and CCPA.
 Run a compliance review before any data ingestion begins.
-See our guide on ethical AI in recruitment and bias risk management for a detailed treatment of the legal and fairness considerations.
+See our guide on EEOC AI compliance requirements for HR teams and global AI regulations reshaping HR compliance for a detailed treatment of the legal and fairness considerations.

 Step 1 — Map the Behavioral Signals That Predict Receptivity

-Before AI can find passive candidates, you must define what “potentially open to a new role” looks like in observable, public data.
+Before AI can find passive candidates, you must define what “open to a new role” looks like in observable, public data.
 This is the signal map, and building it is a strategic decision, not a technical one.

 Receptivity signals fall into three categories: